pandeykarmanya/Smart-Automation-using-Body-detection/README.md

                 Command : model = YOLO("yolov8n.pt")

 ## Running the Code
 1. Start the Script:
    <br>
    Execute the script in your terminal:
   	<br>
    Command : python /path/to/people_count.py

 2. Control the Camera:
         <br>
 	•	The script will start your default webcam.
         <br>
 	•	Ensure the camera is functional and the area being monitored is visible.

-3. Interacting with Arduino:
+3.Interacting with Arduino:
 	<br>
 	•	The code sends the smoothed count of people detected in the frame to the Arduino via serial communication.